eddysims/kindred-pet-swapping/README.md

   - Your approach and any tradeoffs.
   - Time spent.
   - Where/if you used AI.
-  - How to run both web and mobile apps.
   - (If needed) What you'd do with more time.

 - Optional: You may submit a screenshare walkthrough of your code if you'd prefer.

 ---